 Massachusetts is home to some car insurance laws and requirements that can surprise visitors and residents alike.
-Despite requiring more comprehensive policies than most states, the Bay State is still a relatively affordable place to get car insurance — especially if you can shop around and compare your options, and use our tips and tricks to find the coverage you need at a great value.
+Despite requiring more comprehensive policies than most states, Massachusetts is still a relatively affordable place to get car insurance — especially if you can shop around and compare your options, and use our tips and tricks to find the coverage you need at a great value.